-Now in its second year, the AJ Student Prize provides a unique platform to showcase the next generation of talent, from architectural schools across the UK.
+Now in its third year, the AJ Student Prize provides a unique platform to showcase the next generation of talent, from architectural schools across the UK.

-Every RIBA-accredited UK school is invited to select their top student project in the undergraduate category, postgraduate category and new for this year – the sustainability award.
+Every RIBA-accredited UK school is invited to select their top student's project in the undergraduate and postgraduate category, as well as the sustainability award, designed to raise the importance of integrating sustainable design into the foundation of architecture.

 Sponsoring the AJ Student Prize is an important step in showcasing future architectural talent, and highlights the critical role roofing plays in innovative construction design.